shapeshift/web/README.md

   2. Set up a free account
   3. Make a new project

-      Your key should use "JSON-RPC over HTTPS" and look like `https://mainnet.infura.io/v3/<your project id>`
+      Your key should use "JSON-RPC over HTTPS" and look like this: `https://mainnet.infura.io/v3/<your project id>`

 ### Commands